akashkaturi/CPP_Programming/README.md

 # CPP_Programming
 Open files having .cpp extension for the code.
-Credits for this course is Apna College.
+Credits for this course goes to Apna College.